A Not-Too-Cutesy St. Patrick’s Day Lunch for Bigger Kids

 - large spinach tortilla

 - turkey (skip it for a vegetarian lunch)

 - decorative picks or toothpicks (optional, but helpful)

-And directions on how to make this St. Patrick’s Day “green” lunch:
+How to make this St. Patrick’s Day lunch:

 Begin by putting the sandwich wrap together.
 Lay the tortilla on a flat surface, then spread on an even layer of guacamole.
 If your child doesn’t like guacamole, you could use an herbed cream cheese or edamame hummus instead.
 Next, add a layer of turkey slices and some lettuce leaving a little space clear on two parallel edges.
 (These will be folded over later.)
 Finally put on a few cucumber spears and some sugar snap peas.

 Fold the guacamole only edges of the tortilla over the fillings, then roll the whole thing up burrito-style.